Policy Learning with Competing Agents

 In this work, we study the problem of capacity-constrained treatment assignment in the presence of strategic behavior.
 We frame the problem in a dynamic setting, where the decision maker assigns treatments at each time step.
 Suppose a decision maker deploys a fixed selection criterion for all time.
-At time step $t$, agents report their covariates with knowledge of the policy from time step $t-1$, which depends on the fixed criterion and the threshold for receiving treatment at time step $t-1$.
-Then, the decision maker assigns treatments to agents who score above the appropriate quantile of the score distribution observed at time step $t$, ensuring the capacity constraint is satisfied.
+At time step $t$, agents report their covariates with knowledge of the policy from time step $t-1$, where the policy depends on the fixed criterion and the threshold for receiving treatment at time step $t-1$.
+Then, the decision maker assigns treatments to agents who score above the appropriate quantile of the score distribution at time step $t$, satisfying the capacity constraint.
 As a result, the threshold for receiving treatment at time step $t$ depends on agents' strategic behavior.
-At an equilibrium induced by the selection criterion, the threshold for receiving treatment is fixed over time.
+At an equilibrium induced by the criterion, the threshold for receiving treatment is fixed over time.
 The goal of the decision maker, and the main goal of this work, is to find a selection criterion that obtains high equilibrium policy value, which is the policy value obtained at the equilibrium induced by the selection criterion.

-The goal of learning a policy that maximizes the equilibrium policy value is motivated by prior works that estimate policy effects or treatment effects at equilibrium \citep{heckman1998general, munro2021treatment, wager2021experimenting}. \citet{heckman1998general} estimate the effect of a tuition subsidy program on college enrollment by accounting for the program's impact on the equilibrium college skill price. \citet{munro2021treatment} estimate the effect of a binary intervention in a marketplace setting by accounting for the impact of the intervention on the resulting supply-demand equilibrium. \citet{wager2021experimenting} estimate the effect of supply-side payments on a platform's utility in equilibrium. \citet{johari2022experimental} use a structural model of a marketplace and its associated mean field limit to analyze how marketplace interfence effects impact the performance of different experimental designs and estimators.
+The goal of maximizing the equilibrium policy value is motivated by prior works that estimate policy effects or treatment effects at equilibrium \citep{heckman1998general, munro2021treatment, wager2021experimenting}. \citet{heckman1998general} estimate the effect of a tuition subsidy program on college enrollment by accounting for the program's impact on the equilibrium college skill price. \citet{munro2021treatment} estimate the effect of a binary intervention in a marketplace setting by accounting for the impact of the intervention on the resulting supply-demand equilibrium. \citet{wager2021experimenting} estimate the effect of supply-side payments on a platform's utility in equilibrium. \citet{johari2022experimental} use a structural model of a marketplace and its associated mean field limit to analyze how marketplace interference affects the performance of different experimental designs and estimators.

 In Section \ref{sec:model}, we outline a model for capacity-constrained treatment assignment in the presence of strategic behavior.
 We assume that agents are myopic, so the covariates they report to the decision maker at time step $t$ depend only on the state of the system in time step $t-1$.
 Also, as in the aggregative games literature \citep{acemoglu2010robust, acemoglu2015robust, corchon1994comparative}, we assume that agents respond to an aggregate of other agents' actions.
 In particular, at time step $t$, agents will react to the threshold for receiving treatment from time step $t-1$, which is an aggregate of agents' strategic behavior from time step $t-1$.
 Finally, as in, e.g., \cite{frankel2019improving, frankel2019muddled}, we assume that agents are heterogenous in their raw covariates (covariates prior to modification) and in their ability to deviate from their raw covariates in their reported covariates.